mmoessler/illustration-statistical-concepts/README.md

 ## Stand-alone

-Check the deployment of the illustration in a "stand-alone" html file by calling the following url in your browser,
+Check the deployment of the illustration in a "stand-alone" html file by calling the url in your browser,

+based on a raw html file,

 ```